mramendi/asciidoctor-dita-vale/suggestions/AI/fixing-instructions-AI.md

 If you are an AI handling the `CrossReference` warning, list all the instances of this warning in a file together, provide this explanation with the lints to the suggested solutions, and do not recommend any other action for this warning.

 ## LineBreak

+**AI action plan**
+* Locate the affected `+` character and analyse the context to see if the text is within a list or table
+* Within a list, ensure the `+` is on its own line and the paragraphs (or blocks) below and above it are immediately adjacent.
+Remove any blank lines or comments immediately below or above the `+`
+* Within a table, remove the `+`, replace it with a blank line, and add an `a` prefix operator to the cell
+* Outside a list or table, remove the `+` and replace it with a blank line
+* If complicated formatting is involved and an uncertainty remains, consider using an Asciidoc open block (bounded by `--` lines at the start and end) where possible

+**Detail**

 This warning appears when the AsciiDoc `+` special character is used the wrong way.